Mantisus/pyszne_crowler/README.md

 The target site is https://www.pyszne.pl

-Task is to get contact details of all restaurants in Poland
+The task is to get the contact details of all restaurants in Poland.

 The target site uses Cloudflare protection with rather poor settings.
-The pages protected by Cloudflare can be bypassed with correct headers and httpx.
+The Cloudflare-protected pages can be bypassed with correct headers and httpx.

 Another feature of the site is the switch to cw-api.takeaway for internal product pages.
 For cw-api.takeaway pages, the user agent validator is poorly implemented.
-The use of invalid useragents avoids the protection of IP - User Agent mapping constraint checks.
-But increased server load will result in IP restriction of requests.
-Hence one way to develop IP connectivity.
+The use of invalid useragents bypasses the protection of the IP-user-agent mapping constraint checks.
+However, increased server load will result in IP restriction of requests.
+So one way to develop IP connectivity.

-Script can be accelerated using proxy, but avoid unnecessary load on site if you don't have to.
+Scripts can be accelerated using a proxy, but avoid unnecessary load on the site if you don't need to.

-Navigation pages are cached because they are rarely changed data.
-But there is no caching for the regions page, because this content changes more often.
+Navigation pages are cached because they are rarely modified data.
+However, there is no caching for the regions page as this content changes more frequently.

-If you plan to use the script for research or learning, please use url_cache decorator for request function.
-This will consume more than 30 gigabytes of disk space, but you won't create an increased load on the target site.
+If you plan to use the script for research or learning, please use the url_cache decorator for the request function.
+This will consume more than 30 gigabytes of disk space, but you won't increase the load on the target site.

-One aim of the experiment is to create a fully asynchronous script, the synchronisation of execution is done by checking the number of tasks in the event pool.
-A small experimental web scraping project.

-The target site is https://www.pyszne.pl

-Task is to get contact details of all restaurants in Poland

-The target site uses Cloudflare protection with rather poor settings.
-The pages protected by Cloudflare can be bypassed with correct headers and httpx.

-Another feature of the site is the switch to cw-api.takeaway for internal product pages.
-For cw-api.takeaway pages, the user agent validator is poorly implemented.
-The use of invalid useragents avoids the protection of IP - User Agent mapping constraint checks.
-But increased server load will result in IP restriction of requests.
-Hence one way to develop IP connectivity.

-Script can be accelerated using proxy, but avoid unnecessary load on site if you don’t have to.

-Navigation pages are cached because they are rarely changed data.
-But there is no caching for the regions page, because this content changes more often.

-If you plan to use the script for research or learning, please use url_cache decorator for request function.
-This will consume more than 30 gigabytes of disk space, but you won’t create an increased load on the target site.

-One aim of the experiment is to create a fully asynchronous script, the synchronisation of execution is done by checking the number of tasks in the event pool.
+One goal of the experiment is to create a fully asynchronous script, synchronising execution by checking the number of tasks in the event pool.